If you are scratching your head, wondering, why your FaceTime is lagging, has a poor connection issue or not working on WiFi, you’re in good company.

 In less technical terms, the ping test I’m about to describe will show you if there’s a connection problem on your end.

-Those links will show you the step-by-step instructions for each type of device.
+These links above will show you the step-by-step instructions for each type of device.

 Here’s what you need to know to make sense of the test.